tehfedaykin/ModernizingAngularJSApps/code/async-pipe-example.md

 ### Async Pipe

-Creates a subscription in the template and unsubscribes when component is destroyed.
+Creates a subscription in the template +<br /> unsubscribes when component is destroyed.

 ```html
 <ul class="queens">